 Goals should be attainable and well defined.
-Here are 10 examples of short term goals that can kickstart your motivation and get you going.
+Here are 10 examples of short-term goals that can kickstart your motivation and get you going.

 A lot of career success is supposedly about reaching goals.
 But most people don’t know how to set goals.
-Instead of setting specific targets we set vague goals and then have trouble reaching them.
+Instead of setting specific targets, we set vague goals and then have trouble reaching them.
 We set personal goals like “exercise more,” and “spend more time with family” and career goals like “change jobs” or “waste less time.”
 But these aren’t very defined and are therefore harder to attain.

-If you set clear goals that require effort but are not so difficult you’ll wind up giving up, you can achieve these, and this creates momentum that can lead to continuous achievement.
+If you set clear goals that require an effort but are not so difficult you’ll wind up giving up, you can achieve these, and this creates momentum that can lead to continuous achievement.
 One small thing leads to another small thing and so on and so on, which eventually becomes big things and leads to more big things – like a domino effect.
 So, instead of “exercise more” or “spend more time with family” you set goals to go for three 20-minute runs a week, or have two family game nights a month.

 The idea is that these short-term, smaller objectives lead to achieving your long-term career goals.
 Breaking down a big, complex objective into several smaller ones makes it more achievable and keeps you motivated and focused.
 It can also help pull you out of a rut and kickstart your motivation.

-Here are examples of short term goals you can set to achieve in one month that will get you going and set you on the road to success.
+Here are examples of short-term goals you can set to achieve in one month that will get you going and set you on the road to success.

 Reconnect with two old friends or acquaintances per week.
 If you think you might be needing professional help in the future, you don’t want to be asking for it from someone who hasn’t heard from you in 5 years.
 Reach out and say hi now.